hallowshaw/Virtual-Braille-Keyboard/README.md

 1. Open the application in your preferred browser.
 2. Utilize the Virtual Braille Keyboard to input Braille characters.
-3. Click the "Translate" button to seamlessly convert the Braille input into English text.
+3. Click the "Translate to Text" button to seamlessly convert the Braille input into English text.

 ## Contributing